kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/managing-your-learning-context/learning-with-others.md

 <div style="position: relative; padding-bottom: 56.25%; height: 0;"><iframe src="https://www.youtube.com/embed/ScESS8dueLw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

-As seen from the video, peer teaching involves one person learning from another.
-The
+---

-### Putting Peer Learning and Teaching to work
+## Putting Peer Learning and Teaching to work

-You might be used to a teacher or a faculty member as the one who assigns peer work or peer groups but as self-directed learners, peer learning is a useful learning strategy that you can initiate among yourselves for your own benefit.
+You might be used to a teacher or instructor as the one who assigns peer work or peer groups but as self-directed learners, peer learning is a useful learning strategy that you can initiate among yourselves for your own benefit.
 Here are some of the scenarios in which you can implement peer teaching and learning to improve your learning experience:

-- **Collaborative Projects**

-    With this, you and other colleagues are either assigned a project to complete by your Faculty member or you identify a project or task and work towards solving it as a group.
+- **Collaborative Projects:** With this, you and other colleagues are either assigned a project to complete by your Faculty member or you identify a project or task and work towards solving it as a group.
 This involves each member of the group contributing something to the overall success and progress of the task.

-- **Peer Feedback and Assessments**

-    Feedback is important for self-awareness and self-improvement, however, we cannot truly give ourselves all the feedback we need to improve.
+- **Peer Feedback and Assessments:** Feedback is important for self-awareness and self-improvement, however, we cannot truly give ourselves all the feedback we need to improve.
 It is for that reason that receiving peer feedback helps to reveal our blind spots and allows us to pursue more holistic growth.
 In peer assessment specifically, this involves ‘grading’ each others’ work.
 In many cases, there is a rubric to ensure that the process is objective.
 With peer grading, you can learn a lot from each other’s approaches to completing a task.

-- **Study Groups**

-    These are intentionally created groups of learners who engage in regular collaborative learning, many times, performing learning tasks together.
+- **Study Groups:** These are intentionally created groups of learners who engage in regular collaborative learning, many times, performing learning tasks together.
 Learning tasks might include study, research, discussions, and more.
 Study groups can last as long as they are needed and are based on the ability of everyone to commit to the group and help to make the experience rewarding for others.

-- **Proctoring Approach**

-    Proctoring is a peer teaching approach where one learner, who is more advanced either in understanding or in accomplishments than another becomes responsible to help the other student learn the skills that they need to learn.
+- **Proctoring Approach:** Proctoring is a peer teaching approach where one learner, who is more advanced either in understanding or in accomplishments than another becomes responsible to help the other student learn the skills that they need to learn.
 In this approach, you can either be the individual who is learning or the one who is responsible for teaching.
 Either way, you would be accelerating your learning.

-### Reflection: Peer teaching and learning experience
+### Reflection: Peer Teaching and Learning Experience

 <aside>

 🪞 **Answer the following questions in the padlet below.**